 Authorized Windows users and members of authorized Windows groups can connect directly to the database and do not need logins in the master database.
 The database trusts the authentication by Windows.

 Users based on logins in the master database can be granted access to a contained database, but that would create a dependency on the SQL Server instance.
-Therefore, creating users based on logins see comment for partially contained databases.
+Therefore, creating users based on logins requires partial containment.

 Enabling partially contained databases delegates control over access to the instance of SQL Server to the owners of the database.
 For more information, see Security Best Practices with Contained Databases.